 The entry level is a part of a complete mechanical trading strategy

 At which level will you buy or short?
 Are you trading on the close or the open?
 Or perhaps you should put in a live limit order?
 Not only is this dependent on the strategy itself, but you must just as well make it practical for your daily life.

 For example: My swing trading trades at only two times per day: the open and the close.

 I start my systems some minutes before the opening and stop them 3 minutes after the open.
 I repeat at the close.

 This suits me well, and I don’t follow the markets in the period in between.
 Furthermore, by not running my software more than necessary, it limits the potential damage if something goes wrong.

 Are you implementing stop or target?

-This is based on two reasons: First, I rarely see that they improve a trading system.
+This is for two reasons: First, I rarely see that they improve a trading system.
 They also tend to curve-fit the system.
-The second reason is for practical reasons as explained above: I only want to run my systems at certain times per day.
+The second reason is for practical reasons, as explained above: I only want to run my systems at certain times per day.

 What is the exit?